Product Name

 Seek professional advice

-Step #3: Explore hair loss treatments with GoRocky
+Step #3: Explore hair loss treatment for men

 Choosing the right hair loss cure for men can be daunting, but focusing on proven options can simplify the decision.
-Over-the-counter solutions and prescription treatments each have unique benefits.
+Two widely recognized treatments for male pattern baldness are oral finasteride and topical minoxidil.

 Finasteride